-Jim W. Vogele has served as trial attorney for employees in state and federal trials leading to recovery of over $200 million in wages and other damages1.
+Jim W. Vogele has served as trial attorney for employees in state and federal trials leading to recovery of over $200 million in wages and other damages.
 Jim has litigated, arbitrated and mediated many sexual harassment, wage & hour, discrimination and retaliation cases.
 He frequently provides advice on employment contracts, including noncompetition, nonsolicitation and severance agreements.
 He has represented employees in two successful overtime class actions through trial.
 Jim often works collaboratively as co-counsel or contract attorney with other lawyers.
 From 2014 to 2016, he served as co-chair of the Employment Law Section of the Oregon Trial Lawyers Association.

 Since receiving a J.D. from Harvard Law School, Jim has been an active member of the Montana State Bar (1988), the California State Bar (1991), and the Oregon State Bar (2011).
 During law school he served as a summer law clerk for Justice Warren W. Matthews, Jr. of the Alaska Supreme Court.
 He received his B.A. with Honors in English Literature from Montana State University.

-Jim has published articles, essays, and treatise selections on employment law and other topics2.
-He has lectured on a variety of subjects to attorneys, law students, and undergraduates3.
+Jim has published articles, essays, and treatise selections on employment law and other topics.
+He has lectured on a variety of subjects to attorneys, law students, and undergraduates.
 While living in San Francisco, Jim volunteered as a supervising attorney at the Legal Aid Society of California Worker’s Rights Clinic, and, in Missoula, Montana, he served as a volunteer attorney at the Family Law Clinic of the Montana Legal Services Association.

 Raised on an eastern Montana ranch, Jim grew up working year-round on the ranch and later worked in the summers as a roughneck in the oil fields of North Dakota and as a seismographer in the mountains of Wyoming.
 He has also worked as a house painter, a landscaper, and a Law School Admissions Test preparation instructor.
 He served as a legal research assistant at Harvard Law School and as a tutor to Native American students at Montana State University.